Shalivahan Singh Tomar

-Shalivahan Singh Tanwar was heir apparent and son of Ramshah Tanwar the Tomar king of Gwalior.
+Shalivahan Singh Tanwar was heir apparent and son of Ramshah Tanwar the Tomar Rajput ruler of Gwalior.
 They were ousted by Akbar and sought refuge in Mewar which at the time was the only state who refused Akbar as head of state.

 He, along with his father, Ramshah Tomar and 300 others including his brothers, were martyred in Battle of Haldighati.
 His sons survived and were given Thikanas in Lakhansar (Bikaner), Khetasar and Kelawa (Jodhpur) and Dalniya (Jaipur).

 Lineage

 Tanwar Descendants of Sohan Singh s/o Anangpal Tomar of Delhi - ruler in the 12th century.